redhat-et/edge-ocp-observability/observability-hub/README.md

 #### OpenTelemetryCollector deployment

-Notice the otel-collector manifests assume the `mtls-certs` configmap exists from the above mTLS section.
+Notice the otel-collector manifests assume the `mtls-certs` secret exists from the above mTLS section.

 ```bash